 Race and ethnicity essay: How have your views on race and ethnicity changed throughout this course?
+How have discussions reinforced or challenged the disciplinary assumptions you brought to this class?
 This final essay should draw on the readings from this class, be typed, double-spaced, about 20 pages long, and include citations, a bibliography, and page numbers.